-Since the use of funds in Social Bonds is limited to certain Social Projects, the flow of funds is visualisable.
+Since the use of funds in Social Bonds is limited to certain Social Projects, the flow of funds is able to be visualised.
 As such, investors can make investment decisions after determining the social benefits of the bonds.
 Furthermore, by analyzing and evaluating non-financial information disclosed by issuers regarding social benefits, investors can effectively engage with regard to the social benefits and the magnitude of said benefits resulting from the investment.